PythonRSAS/pythonrsas.github.io/_posts/2021-3-25-1-Data-Processing-Lessons.md

 ...
 ...
 ```

-## 2. Move all data format correction code in block
+## Move all data format correction code in block
 In the data discovery phase,  yes, you may need to correct data format as discovered.
 Afterwards, we need to clean up the code and consolidate data format corrections.
 Sometimes, you can even put them all in the input step.
-Regulatory models often use quarterly data.
-Some metrics may use quarterly average.
-Some just pick either start of the quarters of end of the quarters.
-For example,  to pick only March, June, September and December data.

 <div class="code-head"><span>code</span>data formatting.py</div>